thebeebs/devstarworkshop/instructions/deployment/cicd.md

 Let's first make a change to make sure that when you push the code, a difference in repositories is identified and the build job is properly triggered.
 So, depending on the language you chose, your code open and make the suggested change:

-Node.JS: Open file app.js and in the first line of it insert a comment line with your name and team.
+**Node.JS**: Open file app.js and in the first line of it insert a comment line with your name and team.
             eg: //lisa.jones red team

-Java: Open file XwingServlet.java and in the first line of it insert a comment line with your name and team.
+**Java**: Open file XwingServlet.java and in the first line of it insert a comment line with your name and team.
             eg: /* lisa.jones red team*/

-PHP: TBD
+**PHP**: TBD
             eg: tbd

 Save the file.